ZKcandy Documentation

 file in the root of your project folder and enter your private key as the value of the WALLET_PRIVATE_KEY

-variable.You will need Test Ether on the ZKcandy Sepolia Testnet in order to proceed.
+in order for it to work.You will need Test Ether on the ZKsync Sepolia Testnet in order to proceed.
 Please fund your wallet adequately before proceeding.

 Run the following command to initiate the deployment process:

-This command will deploy your contract to the ZKcandy Sepolia Testnet.
+This command will deploy your contract to the ZKsync Sepolia Testnet.

 There is no confirmation prompt after executing this command.
 You cannot undo this step once your contract is deployed.
 Please make sure you have completed all desired unit testing and that the constructor arguments in your